Medical Travel Insurance - A Fair Deal

 - Skip ‘foreigner’ fees.
 Depending on what country you travel to, you may be charged with additional fees for being a foreign tourist.
 This is obviously unfair but is all too common for people travelling in foreign countries, where the host language is different to your own and you’re at a disadvantage.
 If you’re paying straight from your pocket, the actual cost could be difficult to comprehend and pinpoint.
 With medical travel insurance you’re covered, if something happens, your travel insurance provider may pay for the medical cost.

-- Australian Government in all most all cases will not pay for medical and dental in a foreign country.
+- Australian Government in most all cases will not pay for medical in a foreign country.
 This is a misconception, with almost 30% of Australian travellers believing the Australian Government will foot the bill.
 This is not the case and if you travel without travel insurance and you need medical treatment you will have to pay out of your own pocket in the large majority of countries.

 Medical travel insurance is undoubtedly something that every traveller must consider.
 You obviously don’t want to end up being sick or injured on your vacation and without alternatives.
 Medical travel insurance enables you to attain the best care and for the expenses to be covered, so you can concentrate on recovering and enjoying the rest of your vacation.